Chocolate Oreo Cookies are thick and gooey, chocolate-studded, and Oreo®-loaded treats topped with the best cookies and cream frosting.

 • Garnish.
 For the perfect finish touch, add a couple of mini Oreos, halved regular-sized Oreo cookies, or some coarse Oreo crumbs to the top of the cookies.

 This recipe makes a good amount of frosting.
-We love tons of frosting on these cookies (They are indulgent, bakery-style cookies after all!), but if you prefer less frosting, I recommend halving the frosting recipe.
+I love tons of frosting on these cookies (They are indulgent, bakery-style cookies after all!), but if you prefer less frosting, I recommend halving the frosting recipe.

 Chocolate Oreo Cookies stacked on top of each other